kirandash/django/scrum_board_project/readme.md

 1. **Models**: Defines the structure of database tables. models.py file will contain all the fields to be added in DB.
 2. Create class `List` & `Card` models : inherited from models.Model
 3. **models.Model**: lets us save the data from list and Card class into our DB.
     - Will create a table for List and a table for Card. name, title & description will be the columns in the tables.
+Model classes are mapped to database tables.
+Each instance will be mapped to rows.
+And fields are mapped to columns.
     - name and title are of type CharField while description will be of type TextField
     - **blank = True**: not mandatory
 4. python_2_unicode_compatible can be ignored if we are using python3 but if you are using python2, it must be added for unicode compatibility